 In planning and performing our audit of the financial statements of the Board, we considered the condition of the Treasurer's records for the purpose of expressing our opinion on the financial statements and not to provide specific assurance on the condition of the records.
-Based on these procedures, we have no comments.
+Based on these procedures, we have no comments, except as noted under the Board Secretary's records.

-Elementary and Secondary Education Act (E.S.E.A.) as amended by the Every Student Succeeds Act (ESSA)
+Elementary and Secondary Education Act (E.S.E.A.) as amended by the Every Student Succeeds Act (E.S.S.A.)

-The E.S.E.A. financial exhibits are contained within the Special Revenue Section of the District's ACFR.
-This section of the ACFR documents the financial position pertaining to projects under Titles I and II of the Elementary and Secondary Education Act as amended and reauthorized.
+The E.S.E.A. financial exhibits are contained herein within the Special Revenue Section of the District's ACFR.
+This section of the ACFR documents the financial position pertaining to projects under Title I, Title II and Title IV of the Elementary and Secondary Education Act as amended and reauthorized.